Canada City Guide

 Yorkville

-Toronto's most upscale neighbourhood.
-Finance, real estate, and established wealth.
+Most upscale neighbourhood.
+Finance, real estate, established wealth.

 King West & Queen West

 Creative and tech money.
-Toronto's most active social scene.
+Most active social scene.

 Rosedale & Forest Hill